-1. To increase public awareness on the benefits of body language.
+1. To increase public awareness on the benefits of non-verbal communication.

-2. To enhance the use of body language to promote greater human understanding.
+2. To enhance the use of non-verbal communication to promote greater human understanding.

 3. To promote knowledge on this field through research and education.